dejanvasic85/products-api/README.md

 # Recommendations

-After running out of time, I believe the following still needs to be addressed to make a production ready app:
+I believe the following still needs to be addressed to make a production ready app:

 - Unit of Work pattern across repositories to ensure atomic transactions
 - API Versioning